charliedevs/conlang-dictionary/README.md

 - [ ] Add ability to delete word
 - [x] Users can tag words with custom tags
 - [ ] User can add multiple sections and definitions to a word
-- [ ] Signed-in user view vs owner view vs public view
+- [ ] User can customize their own lexical categories
+  - [ ] Add other field types to lexical categories (e.g., noun classes)

 #### Inflections & Derivations